abomadev/changedetector/README.md

 ## How does it work?

-Specify which Angular modules/components you want to run `changedetector` on and it will inject a few lines of code into the component's HTML and Typescript files (don't worry, you can [easily remove](#clean-up) the changes).
+Specify which Angular modules/components you want to run `changedetector` on and it will inject a few lines of code into the component's HTML and Typescript files (don't worry, you can [easily remove](#clean-up) the changes any time).
 The injected code will enable the component to increment a counter and log to your brower console everytime the component is re-rendered.

 This will allow you to identify components which are being rendered more often than expected and potentially causing performance issues within your application.

-Now add performance optimisations to those components, such as implementing the OnPush change detection strategy, to improve your application's performance and overal user experience.
-That part is up to use.
+Next, apply performance optimizations to those troublesome components.
+Unfortunately, that part is up to you.
+But a good place to start is by implementing the OnPush change detection strategy on that component.

-Once you're done, simply [remove the code](#clean-up) `changedetector` injected.
+Once you're done, you can simply [remove the code](#clean-up) injected by `changedetector`.

+>If you need more optimization techniques, [@mgechev](https://twitter.com/mgechev) was kind enough to compile a checklist which you can find [here](https://github.com/mgechev/angular-performance-checklist).

 ## Usage